Microbiome study seeks clues in rare skin condition

 Summary

-This study looks at the bacteria, fungi, and viruses living on the skin and in the gut and mouth of people with Netherton syndrome, a rare condition that causes a weak skin barrier and allergies.
-Researchers will compare these microbes to those in healthy volunteers to find patterns.
-No treatments are tested; the goal is simply to learn more.
+This study looks at the bacteria, fungi, and viruses living on the skin, in the gut, and in the mouth of people with Netherton syndrome, a rare condition that damages the skin barrier and often causes allergies.
+Researchers will compare these microbes to those of healthy volunteers to find patterns that might explain the allergic symptoms.
+The goal is to better understand the disease, not to test a treatment.

 Get updates